Potion/Cinder-poScene/README.md

 *Screenshot from the bounds example, describing the structure of a scene*
 ## Nodes

 Nodes are the basic building blocks of a scene.
-The po::scene::Node class is a base class that can not be used on its own.
-To create a Node, extend this class and implement the following methods:
+The po::scene::Node class is a base class that can not be used on its own, but is instead extended by a variety of inheriting classes that make up po::scene.

-+ `update()` Called every frame, do any general code updates here before drawing.
-+ `draw()` This draws the Node.
-Override this method and do any OpenGL drawing here.
-When this method is called all transforms have been applied to the Node (i.e. position, scale, rotation), so everything is relative to the Node's (0,0) origin.
-+ `getBounds()` This is necessary for any hit-testing of an object.
-Return a ci::Rectf with the Top Left and Bottom Right of the content drawn (or a wider area if you'd like to expand the hit area).
-For example, the po::scene::Image class returns the top left as 0,0 (relative to the Node's origin) and the width and height of the associated `ci::gl::TextureRef`.

-		ci::Rectf Image::getBounds()
-		{
-			return ci::Rectf(0,0,mTexture->getWidth(),mTexture->getHeight());
-		}

-		IMAGE EXPLAINING BOUNDS HERE?

 ###Attributes
 Nodes have a number of built in attributes that relate to how they appear in the scene: